Despite being one of the best-managed coral reef ecosystems in the world, the Great Barrier Reef is under extreme pressure from climate change.

 The Enhanced Corals and Treatment Subprogram delivers a comprehensive understanding of the innate capacity of corals to adapt to current and projected temperature changes and evaluate the benefits and risks of enhancing heat and bleaching tolerance through selected movement, breeding or treatments.

-The Coral Propagation and Aquaculture Subprogram delivers the means to reliably breed corals in captivity at low cost, at a medium to large scale, using sexual and asexual methods.
+The Coral Aquaculture and Deployment Subprogram delivers the means to reliably breed corals in captivity at low cost, at a medium to large scale, using sexual and asexual methods.

 The Early Phase Intervention Assessments Subprogram conducts desktop reviews of new and emerging interventions to determine whether R&D investment is warranted.